 Second and third line controls and performance monitoring

-The second line of control checks the performance of a single operator within a laboratory (e.g., blind testing) and the third line of control evaluates the performance of the laboratory (e.g., inter-laboratory comparison).
+The second line control checks the performance of a single operator within a laboratory (e.g., blind testing) and the third line control evaluates the performance of the laboratory (e.g., proficiency tests).
 A list of second and third line controls can be found in EPPO standard PM7/98 (2019).